gregorydlogan/oc-config-management/README.md

  - `fileserver`: Exactly 1 host.
 With 2 or more hosts only the first will be used, with 0 hosts you will encounter errors.
  - `mariadb`: Exactly 1 host.
 With 2 or more hosts only the first will be used, with 0 hosts you will encounter errors.
  - `activemq`: Exactly 1 host.
 With 2 or more hosts only the first will be used, with 0 hosts you will encounter errors.
- - `allinone`, `admin`, `adminworker`, `adminpresentation`: At most 1 host in all of these groups combined.
+ - `allinone`, `admin`, `adminpresentation`: At most 1 host in all of these groups combined.
 The admin node used by the cluster is defined by the _first_ entry of the `admin_node` group.
-This means that if you define an a host under `admin`, and a host under `adminworker` then the cluster will use the host under `admin`.
+This means that if you define an a host under `admin`, and a host under `adminpresentation` then the cluster will use the host under `admin`.
  - `allinone`, `presentation`, `adminpresentation`: At most 1 host in all of these groups combined.
 The presentation node used by the cluster is defined by the __first__ entry of the `presentation_node` group.
 This means that if you define a host under `presentation`, and a host under `adminpresentation` then the cluster will use the host under `presentation`.
- - `allinone`, `worker`, `adminworker`: At least 1 host in at least one of these groups.
+ - `allinone`, `worker`: At least 1 host in at least one of these groups.
 There are no outright errors if you deploy a cluster without any workers, but Opencast will be unable to process any recordings.
 In general this is a useless configuration, unless you are strictly testing configuration files.